Location: 06 14.2'N 81 0.0'W

-Days and nights on passage, work on rotational watches, which sound routine in theory, but most of the time through up a few surprises.
-The last 24 hours have brought us late night dolphins dancing in the bioluminescent photo-plankton, 6 tuna catches to be added to tomorrow’s menu, the sun shining high in a near cloudless sky, more bow wake riding dolphins, preparing samples from the ocean for genetic sequencing, the water being flat as a mirror, and swimming (jump in showers) in the ‘middle’ of the Pacific with no land or other ships in sight.
+Days and nights on the passage, work on rotational watches, which sound routine in theory, but most of the time, through up a few surprises.
+The last 24 hours have brought us late night dolphins dancing in the bioluminescent photo-plankton, six tuna catches to be added to tomorrow’s menu, the sun shining high in a nearly cloudless sky, more bow wake riding dolphins, preparing samples from the ocean for genetic sequencing, the water is flat as a mirror, and swimming (jump in showers) in the ‘middle’ of the Pacific with no land or other ships in sight.

-We are still over 600 miles out from our next port of call, the Galapagos and will be continuing on with our Oceanography, Marine Biology and Seamanship training every afternoon until landfall.
+We are still over 600 miles out from our next port of call, the Galapagos.
+We will be continuing on with our Oceanography, Marine Biology, and Seamanship training every afternoon until landfall.
 And probably more dolphins.

 Have a great weekend.
 Try and do something new today, but whatever you do, be excellent about it.

 From dream location to dream location...
 Step aboard your new college campus at the sailors' rendezvous island of Tortola in the Caribbean, and prepare yourself for an academic adventure at sea that spans more than 6500 nautical miles and some of the most incredible destinations the planet has to offer.View Details